 Point-in-time restore on a geo-secondary is not currently supported.
 Point-in-time restore can be done only on a primary database.
 For detailed information about using geo-restore to recover from an outage, see Recover from an outage.

 Recovery from backups is the most basic of the disaster recovery solutions available in SQL Database with the longest Recovery Point Objective (RPO) and Estimate Recovery Time (ERT).
 For solutions using Basic databases, geo-restore is frequently a reasonable DR solution with an ERT of 12 hours.
 For solutions using larger Standard or Premium databases that require shorter recovery times, you should consider using active geo-replication.
 Active geo-replication offers a much lower RPO and ERT as it only requires you initiate a failover to a continuously replicated secondary.
-For more information on business contiuity choices, see over of business continuity.
+For more information on business continuity choices, see Overview of business continuity.

 To geo-restore a database during its retention period using the Azure portal, open the SQL Databases page and then click Add.
 In the Select source text box, select Backup.
 Specify the backup from which to perform the recovery in the region and on the server of your choice.